 \begin{thm}[= Theorem \ref{Iit-conj}] Let $f: X \to Y$ be a fibration from a $\Q$-factorial projective 3-fold to a smooth projective variety of dimension $1$ or $2$, over an algebraically closed field $k$ with $\mathrm{char}~k = p >5$.
 Let $B$ be an effective $\Q$-divisor on $X$ such that $(X,B)$ is klt.
 Assume that $Y$ is of maximal Albanese dimension, and assume moreover that \begin{itemize} \item[$\spadesuit$] if $\kappa(X_{\eta}, K_{X_{\eta}} + B_{\eta}) = \dim X/Y - 1$, then $B$ does not intersect the generic fiber $X_{\xi}$ of the relative Iitaka fibration $I: X \dashrightarrow Z$ induced by $K_X +B$ on $X$ over $Y$. \end{itemize} Then

 \end{thm} \begin{rem} As $\mathrm{char}~k = p >5$, for a fibration $h: X \to Z$, if the generic fiber is a curve with arithmetic genus one, then the geometric generic fiber must be a smooth elliptic curve (Proposition \ref{fib-pa=1}).
 So in case $\kappa(X_{\eta}, K_{X_{\eta}} + B_{\eta}) = \dim X/Y - 1$, the assumption $\spadesuit$ guarantees that the relative Iitaka fibration $I: X \dashrightarrow Z$ is fibred by elliptic curves.
-The advantage of an elliptic fibration is the canonical bundle formula: if $h: X \to Z$ is flat and relative minimal then there exists some effective divisor $B_Z$ on $Z$ such that $K_X \sim_{\Q} h^*(K_Z + B_Z)$ (\cite[3.2]{CZ15}).
-Canonical bundle formula is used to reduce dimension, which is the key technique to prove log abundance if granted abundance without boundary (\cite{KMM94}).
-Here we mention that in positive characteristic, only under some very strong conditions $B_Z$ has been proved to be effective (\cite[Lemma 6.7]{CTX15}, \cite[Theorem 3.18]{Ej15}, \cite[Theorem B]{DS15}). \end{rem}
+The advantage of an elliptic fibration is the canonical bundle formula: if $h: W \to Z$ is a flat relative minimal elliptic fibration then there exists an effective divisor $B_Z$ on $Z$ such that $K_W \sim_{\Q} h^*(K_Z + B_Z)$ (\cite[3.2]{CZ15}).
+Canonical bundle formula is the key technique to study log abundance (\cite{KMM94}).
+Here we mention that in positive characteristic, only under some very strong conditions, $B_Z$ has been proved to be effective (\cite[Lemma 6.7]{CTX15}, \cite[Theorem 3.18]{Ej15}, \cite[Theorem B]{DS15}). \end{rem}

-The result above has been proved when the geometric generic fiber $X_{\bar{\eta}}$ is smooth and $B=0$ (\cite{CZ15, EZ16}), which is used in \cite{Zh16c} to prove log abundance for non-uniruled 3-folds with non-trivial Albanese maps.
-To prove abundance for uniruled 3-folds, we have to treat fibrations with singular geometric generic fibers.
+The result above has been proved when the geometric generic fiber $X_{\bar{\eta}}$ is smooth and $B=0$ (\cite{CZ15, EZ16}), which was used in \cite{Zh16c} to prove log abundance for non-uniruled 3-folds with non-trivial Albanese maps.
+To study the uniruled case, we have to treat fibrations with singular geometric generic fibers.
 For a separable fibration with possibly singular geometric generic fiber, $C_{3,m}$ has been proved by the author \cite{Zh16a} when $K_X + B$ is $f$-big, $K_Y$ is big and $Y$ is of maximal Albanese dimension.
-To prove Theorem \ref{0}, the new results are the following two theorems. \begin{thm}[= Theorem \ref{fib-to-ab-var}] Let $(X,B)$ be a $\Q$-factorial klt pair of dimension 3, over an algebraically closed field $k$ with $\mathrm{char}~k = p >5$.
-Assume that $X$ has a fibration $f: X \to A$ to an elliptic curve or a simple abelian surface, and $K_X + B$ is $f$-big.
+To prove Theorem \ref{0}, the essentially new results are the following two theorems. \begin{thm}[= Theorem \ref{fib-to-ab-var}] Let $(X,B)$ be a projective $\Q$-factorial klt pair of dimension 3, over an algebraically closed field $k$ with $\mathrm{char}~k = p >5$.
+Let $f: X \to Y=A$ be a fibration to an elliptic curve or a simple abelian surface.
+Assume that $K_X + B$ is $f$-big.
 Then